SEND Information Report

-Please see the school medicine policy for further details on administration of medicines and pastoral care.
+Please see the school medicine policy for further details on administration of medicines and personal care.

 What support is there for behaviour, avoiding exclusion and increasing attendance?

 At St. Mary’s we wish to provide opportunities for every child to develop spiritually, socially and academically.
 In order to create a positive ethos in the school where learning can take place, we feel that relationships based on respect and fairness are important.
 We believe that good behaviour is essential to the quality of education we provide for the children.
-As a catholic school we believe that we should value every individual child.
+We believe that we should value every individual child.
 This means that we try to encourage good behaviour at all times.

 Through the behaviour policy we hope to achieve the following aims;

 Children will learn to care for one another and appreciate the value of friendship.

 Give the children confidence in themselves and a pride in their achievement and their school.

 Foster the acquisition of self control, responsibilities and accountability amongst pupils.